Na Bole Tum Na Maine Kuch Kaha: Plot

-Megha Vyas, a young widow with two children, fights for justice to her late husband, Amar Vyas, who dies in a flyover collapse, of which he is blamed for taking money and using low-quality material for construction.
-Mohan Bhatnagar, an honest man, works for a Hindi news company, Prabhat Leher.
-Soon, Megha and Mohan meet and hate each other due to misunderstandings.
-Mohan befriends Megha's daughter, Navika and the two share a bond.
+Megha Vyas, a young widow with two children, fights for justice to her late husband, Amar Vyas, who supposedly died in a flyover collapse, of which he is blamed for taking money and using low-quality material for construction.
+Mohan Bhatnagar, an honest reporter, works for a Hindi news company, Prabhat Leher.
+After a Rocky start, Mohan moves to Megha's neighborhood and befriends with Megha's daughter, Navika and the two share a bond.

 Mohan collects evidence against Amar and produces it in front of the committee which was constituted to the case of the flyover collapse.
-Soon, He learns that Amar is Megha's late husband and decides to finding Amar's innocence.
+He learns that Amar being Megha's late husband and decides to find Amar's innocence.
 Megha starts working in Prabhat Leher.
 Mohan exposes Dinanath, the real culprit behind the flyover collapse.
-Eventually, Mohan develops respect for Megha, her children and her in-laws.
+It's revealed that Amar was killed by Dinanath when he attempted to expose Dinanath.
+Eventually, Mohan develops respect for Megha and they become friends.
 He realizes that he has fallen in love with her.

-Megha and Mohan become friends.
-Mohan reveals his feelings for Megha.
-Megha initially rejects, but later accepts.
-Megha and Mohan get married with help of Megha's children and in-laws.
-Mohan's mother, Indu returns and unsuccessfully tries to ruin his marriage.
+Megha initially rejects Mohan's love, but later accepts.
+Megha and Mohan get married.
+Mohan's mother, Indu unsuccessfully tries to ruin his marriage.
 Later, Megha and Mohan meet with an accident and Megha is paralyzed.
 Mohan takes care of her.
 Finally, Megha recovers and the family is happily reunited.

 12 years later

-Navika is grown up and works as a news reporter.
-The story regresses to 2001 and narrates the mystery of Megha's son, Aditya, who gets lost in the Indore railway station.
-Megha and Mohan had parted ways post Aditya's missing.
-Navika joins Mohan's newspaper and works there with hate toward Mohan.
-She finishes a political report of an illegal politician, Purushottam Singh Tilkadhari.
-His grandson, Beera Singh Tilkadhari, falls in love with Navika and helps her to reunite Mohan and Megha.
+Megha lives with Vyas family and grown-up Navika, who works as a news reporter.
+The story regresses to 2001 and narrates the mystery of Megha's son, Aditya, who got lost in the Indore railway station.
+Megha and Mohan had separated post Aditya's missing.
+Back to present, Mohan lives in Bhopal with his adopted daughter, Rimjhim.
+Navika, who hates Mohan believing that he is the reason for Aditya's missing, joins Mohan's newspaper company and finishes a political report of an illegal politician, Purushottam Singh Tilkadhari.
+His grandson, Beera Singh Tilkadhari, falls in love with Navika and helps her to reconcile with Mohan.
+Mohan and Rimjhim return to Indore.
+Eventually, Megha-Mohan reunite and Rimjhim bonds with Megha.

 Aditya, who hates Mohan, is working to Tilakdharis' as Manoj.
 He introduces the real Manoj, who is mentally thrown off, to Mohan as Aditya.
-Beera and Navika get married.
-Soon, Mohan learns that Manoj is the real Aditya, who got the latter arrested.
-After a while, Megha and others forgive him.
-Mohan takes his family for a picnic and topples from a high cliff.
-Before falling, Aditya holds Mohan, but leaves him to take revenge.
-Mohan is presumed to be dead.
+Navika and Beera get married.
+Soon, Mohan learns that Manoj is the real Aditya.
+Eventually, the family is reunited while Aditya still has hate towards Mohan.
+During a family picnic, Mohan falls from a high cliff and presumed dead.

 2 years later

-Megha takes Mohan's adopted daughter, Rimjhim to Mumbai to find her real mother as Rimjhim wishes.
-Meanwhile, Mohan survived but has lost his memory.
-He lives as Vasu Rajvardhan who had been actually killed by the latter's step-mother, Aai.
-Soon, Megha meets Vasu and discovers that Vasu is Mohan and helps him to regain his memory.
+Megha and Rimjhim move to Mumbai.
+Alive but having memory loss, Mohan lives as Vasu Rajvardhan, who was killed by the latter's step-mother, Aai.
+Soon, Megha meets Vasu and realizes that he is actually Mohan.
 She exposes Aai.
-Aditya apologizes Megha and Mohan for his mistakes.
+Aditya apologizes to Megha and Mohan for his mistakes.
 Eventually, Mohan remembers his past.
 Finally, Megha and Mohan once again return to Indore and reunite to live happily forever.